CzarekM2012/SPDB_project-spatial_prediction/README.md

     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   ├── figures        <- Generated graphics and figures to be used in reporting │   └── predictions    <- Predictions generated in the process of visualisations │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`